-Students who have a disability and would like to request services and accommodations must register with Disability Services.
-They will be required to provide documentation of their disability.
+Students who have a disability and would like to request services and accommodations such as note takers, readers, extended test time, assistive technology devices, etc., must register with Disability Services.
+They will be required to provide current, official documentation of their disability.
 Information provided by a student is voluntary and appropriate confidentiality is maintained.

-Students who need assistance for academic services should contact the Disability Services Office at (336) 734-7378 or (336) 734-7155; or firstname.lastname@example.org.
-The Disability Services Office is located in the Robert L. Strickland Center, Suite 2414.
+Students who need assistance for academic services should call the ADA/Disabilities Services coordinator at 336.734.7155.
 Services are designed and developed on an individual-needs basis, and students may elect to use any or all of the services appropriate to their needs at no charge.
 An appointment is required to discuss individual accommodations.

-James A. Rousseau II Minority Male Success Initiative
+James A. Rousseau II Minority Male Mentoring Program

 Shugart Women’s Center at Forsyth Tech